Behavioral Modification: Oral Hygiene and Diet

 - sealants can minimize the progression of non-cavitated occlusal caries lesions (also referred to as initial lesions) that receive a sealant.

-Based on available limited evidence, the panel was unable to provide specific recommendations on the relative merits of one type of sealant material over the others.
+Based on available limited evidence, the panel was unable to provide specific recommendations on the relative merits of one type of sealant material over the others, so the choice of sealant type used depends on provider preference and experience.
 The report defined pit-and-fissure sealant materials as follows: 1) resin-based sealants, 2) glass ionomer cements or sealants, 3) polyacid-modified resin sealants, and 4) resin-modified glass ionomer sealants.22

 2018 ADA Clinical Practice Guideline on Nonrestorative Treatments for Carious Lesions